 REDIRECT: I dissolved my design company and enrolled at Albany, NY’s College of Saint Rose.
 There I revisited the derailed dream of earning an English degree while tutoring politics and literature.
 In April ’07 I was inducted into Sigma Tau Delta, the International English Honor Society.
-In October ’07, the International Journal of Baudrillard Studies scouted a post from my Brain Drain blog and published it in Vol 4-3, alphabetically inserting me between the BBC and New York Times and entering my name into the ISSN catalog for eternity.
+In October ’07, the International Journal of Baudrillard Studies scouted my post titled “May Paradise Look Nothing Like Disneyland“ and published it in Vol 4-3, alphabetically inserting me between the BBC and New York Times while entering my name into the ISSN catalog for eternity.
 And, in 2008, my research on Ideological vs. Factual Reality in The Last King of Scotland was published in the Journal of Undergraduate Research.

 Aside from school, I received an education in “life & coffee” while working part-time at Slow Jed’s Mud House, earning “Bonehead Move of the Month” for hopping into a customer’s car I believed to be my own.
 In June ’06 I made my film debut on the History Channel.
 The 13 part documentary on the Revolutionary War captured a few glimpses of me throughout 5 episodes posing as both a middle and lower class colonial woman.
 I was hopeful for the Oscar but, unlike the rest of my life, that would probably be outrageous.

 A PERSONAL BEST: After a three year courtship, truly a Match.com success, Tim and I were married in June 2006.
 He is my love, my best friend and my rock.
-We still live in that disgusting honeymoon phase so beware of spouting romantic drivel.
+We still live in that disgusting honeymoon phase, more often than not, so beware of spouting romantic drivel.

 In May ’08, I graduated suma cum laudi.
 Having worked hard for every semester’s 4.0, I earned the stack of Dean’s List awards now collecting dust in my closet.
 I was also awarded the Outstanding Senior Award and the Professor Swaminathan Award for earning the highest grade point average of my class in English Literature.
 (I am of the firm belief that actually I earned the latter because I was able to pronounce it.)